-Ceylinco Insurance

-Co.
-Limited

-commenced

-operations on 14th

-January 1988 and

-was listed on 21st

-April 1988, thus

-becoming Ceylinco

-Insurance PLC.

-The Life Division

-was set up as a

-separate business

-segment within

-Ceylinco Insurance

-PLC

-Life Division
+Ceylinco Insurance Co.
+Limited commenced operations on 14th January 1988 and was listed on 21st April 1988, thus becoming Ceylinco Insurance PLC.
+The Life Division was set up as a separate business segment within Ceylinco Insurance PLC

-emerged as the

-leader in the life
+Life Division emerged as the leader in the life insurance segment among the private sector insurance companies in the country

-insurance segment

-among the private

-sector insurance

-companies in the

-country

 Life Division's annual premium income crossed the Rs.
-1 Bn milestone insurance industry
+1 Bn milestone in Sri Lanka' by

-Recognised as the 'No. 1 Service Brand in Sri Lanka' at SLIM Brand Excellence Awards Achieved market leadership in the country's life
+Recognised as the 'No. 1 Service Brand in Sri Lanka' at SLIM Brand Excellence Awards Achieved market leadership in the country's life insurance industry

-Recognised as the 'Best insurance Company in Sri Lanka' by World Finance
+'Best insurance

+World Finance

-Unveiled the new brand identity with a new tagline 'Relationship for Life' reflecting the Company's confidence and progression
+Unveiled the new brand identity with a new tagline 'Relationship for Recognised as the Life' reflecting the Company's confidence and progression